appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 ### Props

 - **app** `String`
     app name as it appears on the dashboard.
+Refers to an index if you're using your own Elasticsearch cluster.
 - **credentials** `String` [optional]
     app credentials as they appear on the dashboard.
 It should be a string of the format "username:password" and is used for authenticating the app.
 If you are not using an appbase.io app, credentials may not be necessary - although having an open-access Elasticsearch cluster is not recommended.
 - **url** `String` [optional]